msveshnikov/holiday-card/docs/product_backlog.md

 ## Notes

 1. Sprint 1 should focus on core message generation and landing page enhancement
-2. Theme system implementation is critical for seasonal relevance (Christmas approaching)
+2. Theme system implementation is critical for seasonal relevance (Holiday approaching)
 3. Credit system can be implemented in parallel with user authentication
 4. All features should consider the existing i18n implementation
 5. Regular performance monitoring should be implemented across all features